canidlogic/yip/pod/createdb.md

     Path to the import post script.
 GET requests display an input form, and POST requests perform the update.
-File upload is used to transfer the post, which is contained within a Zip archive.
+File upload is used to transfer the post, which is contained within a MIME message (see `Yip::Post`).
 The import operation is able to either add a new post or overwrite an existing post.

 - `pathdownload`